James-SR/study-notes-master/docs/Foundations-of-Inference.md

 * **Null Hypothesis $H_{0}$**: Reminding students will have no impact on their spending decisions
 * **Alternate Hypothesis $H_{A}$**: Reminding students will reduce the chance they continue with a purchase

-We can create a data frame containing the results and find the initial proportions
+We can create a data frame containing the results and find the initial proportions.

 ```r